What are the uterine septum and vaginal septum?

 Is septum removal surgery always necessary?
 For a vaginal septum, removal surgery will greatly improve your comfort and vaginal function.
 But if your septate uterus isn’t impacting your health, do you have to have surgery?
 Are there other options for a successful pregnancy?

-Well, it depends on the severity of your septum and how it’s impacting your fertility.
+It depends on the severity of your septum and how it’s impacting your fertility.
 Because embryos implant in the top of the uterus, a uterine septum can lead to poor implantation and first- or second-trimester pregnancy loss.
 Patients with a septate uterus also have a 30% risk of preterm birth.

 Because a uterine septum is a physical abnormality in the uterus, it cannot be bypassed with in vitro fertilization (IVF).
 While IVF can improve your odds of fertilization, it cannot circumvent problems with implantation.

-We also invite you to establish care with Dr. Aliabadi.
-Please make an appointment online or call us at (844) 863-6700 for general inquiries.
+We invite you to establish care with Dr. Aliabadi.
+Please make an appointment online or call us at (844) 863-6700.

 DeCherney AH, Russell JB, Graebe RA, et al. Resectoscopic management of Mullerian fusion defects.
 Fertil Steril 1986;45:726–8.